mjhasbach/github-star/readme.md

 #### gitHubStar.dependencies.star(```opt```, ```cb```)

-Star all of the dependencies in a `package.json`, `bower.json`, or similar file on GitHub.
-Any JSON file with `dependencies` or `devDependencies` keys are supported.
-Note that dependencies for non-`package.json` files are only recognized if their names correspond with NPM package names.
+Star all of the dependencies in a NPM or Bower package file on GitHub.

 * object `opt` - An options object
-    * string `jsonPath` - A path to a `package.json`, `bower.json`, or similar file
+    * string `jsonPath` - A path to a NPM or Bower package file
+    * boolean [`isBower`] - If true or the file name in `jsonPath` is "bower.json", it will be treated as a bower package file, otherwise it will be treated as a npm package file
     * boolean [`skipSelf`] - Skip repos belonging to `username` if true
     * array{string} [`skippedAuthors`] - Authors to skip
     * array{string} [`skippedRepos`] - Repos to skip